Inventory

 Fixed Order Quantity

-A predetermined quantity of inventory that is ordered every time stock levels fall to a certain point.
+A predetermined quantity of inventory is ordered every time stock levels fall to a certain point.

 Freight In